 The biggest trend on Beauty Twitter?
 Loving yourself.

 Fans jumped in to show her love and share their affection for their own imperfections.
 Fashion and beauty tastemakers stood up, too.
-“People making fun of my banana freckles turned into a modeling career, thanks if you've ever said anything good or bad it worked in my favor,” Salem Tweeted, and she posted a photo of herself waving a modeling contract from a top agency.
+“People making fun of my banana freckles turned into a modelling career, thanks if you've ever said anything good or bad it worked in my favour,” Salem Tweeted, and she posted a photo of herself waving a modelling contract from a top agency.
 Soon after, she was on billboards, the pages of magazines, and in the front row at fashion shows.

 Salem did more than shake up the industry with her bold, defiant stance: She ignited conversations that change how we see the world, each other, and ourselves.